NickHauptvogel/MSc_Thesis_Nick_Hauptvogel/README.md

 # Bayesian vs. PAC-Bayesian Deep Neural Network Ensembles

-This repository is the official implementation of [Bayesian vs. PAC-Bayesian Deep Neural Network Ensembles](TODO).

 ## Abstract
 Bayesian neural networks address epistemic uncertainty by learning a posterior distribution over  model parameters.
 Sampling and weighting networks according to this posterior yields an ensemble model referred to as Bayes ensemble.
 Ensembles of neural networks (deep ensembles) can profit from the cancellation of errors effect: Errors by ensemble members may average out and the deep ensemble  achieves better predictive performance than each individual network.